-Immediate Action - the teacher will escort the student to the nurse's office or, if not possible, summon the nurse immediately.
+Immediate Action - The teacher will escort the student to the nurse's office or, if not possible, summon the nurse immediately.
 The principal will be contacted immediately.
 The nurse will make a determination, based upon physical examination, of the necessity of immediate hospitalization.

 Investigation - Investigation may include examination by nurse or doctor.
-The principal or his/her designee will question the student and will request that the student empty his/her pockets and/or purse and volunteer all drug-like substances.
+The principal or their designee will question the student and will request that the student empty their pockets and/or purse and volunteer all drug-like substances.
 A witness will be present.
 The student's locker, desk and all personal property will be searched according to policy.
 The student will not be left alone; SAT will be notified.

-Notification of Parents - the principal or his/her designee will notify a parent immediately of appropriate action recommended.
+Notification of Parents - The principal or their designee will notify a parent immediately of appropriate action recommended.
 The parent will be informed of police involvement and the right to be present during police questioning.